babtunee/azure-cloud-security-architecture/README.md

-Machines within the network can only be accessed by jumpbox via ssh.
-- _TODO: Which machine did you allow to access your ELK VM? jumpbox is allows to access ELK VM with IP 10.1.0.7
+Machines within the network can only be accessed by jumpbox via ssh. jumpbox is allows to access ELK VM with IP 10.1.0.7

 A summary of the access policies in place can be found in the table below.